Lukas-Dev01/Adalys-Project/README.md

-# Adalys-projektas
+# Adalys-Project
 My First Project with Html, CSS, PHP, Js.

 <br>

-It was firstly made in my vocational school my first project.
+My first project was made in my vocational school.

+---

 How to open it:
-- 1. Download it.
+- Download it.
-- 2. Put it in /XAMPP/htdocs
+- Put it in /XAMPP/htdocs
-- 3. Type in the address bar localhost/Adalys project/index.php
+- Type in the address bar localhost/Adalys project/index.php
-- 4. And there you go.
+- And there you go.